blakenev10/TerminalRanger/README.md

 ## Installation
-The installation process is as simple as cloning the repo and running the `install` makefile target.
-See commands below:
+The installation process is as simple as cloning the repo and running `make install`.
 ```
 git clone git@github.com:blakenev10/TerminalRanger
 ```